SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/add-participant.md

 ## What happens next

-1. When you have saved the follow-up, it appears in the **Invitations** dialog in SuperOffice CRM for the other person.
+1. When you save the follow-up, the other person [receives a notification][5].

-2. If the other person declines the invitation, it appears as declined in your own **Invitations** dialog.
+2. If the other person declines the invitation, you get an **Invitation declined** notification.
+Click **Got it** to acknowledge.

-3. You can now click the **Reschedule** button to find a new suitable time.
-The dialog for follow-ups appears and you can now set a new time.
-Repeat until you find a suitable time.

-> [!TIP]
-> If you have a lot of information on the list of invitations and only want to display responses from others, you can filter the list using the **Show responses** checkbox.
+3. Optionally, find a new suitable time and reschedule the follow-up.

 ### How do I specify that an external contact has accepted or declined the invitation?